Travel in Israel is an Amazing Journey Through the Holy Land

 The Via Dolorosa

 For Christian pilgrims, the most important and meaningful thing they will do in Israel is to walk the Via Dolorosa.
-This 600 meter stretch of road through the Old City is said to be the route Jesus took between his condemnation by Pilate, his crucifixion and burial.
+This 600-meter stretch of road through the Old City is said to be the route Jesus took between his condemnation by Pilate, his crucifixion and his burial.

 The Via Dolorosa pilgrimage is an important pilgrimage for Christians of many denominations, but chiefly Catholics and Orthodox.

 Walk The Wall of Jerusalem Old City

 You can walk around the old city ramparts from the Jaffa to Damascus gates for a different view of Jerusalem.
 To be honest; this was not the most interesting or scenic rampart walk we have done but worth the small fee.

 From the top of the ramparts, you can get some lovely views of the city of Jerusalem outside the old walled city.
 You will also come across a few good elevated views of life within the walls of Old City Jerusalem.

 Tickets and Opening Hours to Walk the Ramparts

 Tickets can be purchased at the ticket office next to the information centre at Jaffa Gate.